ISTE-PSIT/Code-et-design/README.md

 Note:- Send your name and email-id while doing payment and your registration will be confirmed only when your payment is sucessfully done.

 Hurry up!
-Registrations begin today!
+Registrations begin today!!